-In this study, a novel and effective adsorbent was developed by chemically depositing MnO2 nanoparticles onto the surface of alumina.
-The results obtained from FT-IR, SEM, XRD, and XPS analyses confirmed the successful grafting of MnO2 nanoparticles onto the alumina surface.
-The applicability of the NMO/Al as a new adsorbent was further confirmed by its ability to effective removal of phenol from an effluent sample.
-The Langmuir isotherm model well indicated the equilibrium data, and the highest phenol adsorption capacity on the NMO/Al was reported by 53.2 mg/g.
+In this study, a novel and effective adsorbent was developed by chemically depositing MnO_2 nanoparticles onto the surface of alumina.
+The results obtained from FT-IR, SEM, XRD and XPS analyses confirmed the successful grafting of MnO_2 nanoparticles onto the alumina surface.
+The applicability of the NMO/Al as a new adsorbent was further confirmed by the ability to effectively remove phenol from an effluent sample.
+The Langmuir isotherm model well indicated the equilibrium data, and the highest phenol adsorption capacity on the NMO/Al was reported by 53.2 mg g-1.
 The desorption experiment results showed that the NMO/Al adsorbent can be recovered and reused for up to five cycles.
-In the next works, the NMO/Al nanocomposite could be magnetized using iron oxide or cobalt oxide nanoparticles and then used to remove various contaminants from contaminated samples.
+In the further works, the NMO/Al nanocomposite could be magnetized using iron oxide or cobalt oxide nanoparticles and then used to remove various contaminants from contaminated samples.